pnp/powershell/documentation/Get-PnPListItem.md

 ```

 ### -UniqueId
-The unique id (GUID) of the item to retrieve
+The unique id (UniqueId) of the item to retrieve

 ```yaml
 Type: Guid